zilliztech/zdoc/reference/api/java/java/Vector/Vector.md

 ---
-slug: /java/Vector
+slug: /java/vector
-beta: false
+beta: FALSE
-notebook: false
+notebook: FALSE
-type: folder
-token: HVVZfLAcOlz6bpdjY82cFmtNn2g
-sidebar_position: 6
+sidebar_position: 2
-displayed_sidebar: javaSidebar
 ---

+import Admonition from '@theme/Admonition';

-# Vector
+# Vector API

-Methods related to CRUD operations within a collection.
+The vector API provides a simple and efficient way to interact with vector embeddings in a Zilliz Cloud collection.

 import DocCardList from '@theme/DocCardList';